limbernie/limbernie.github.io/_posts/2018-11-18-bsidestlv-crypto.md

 ![fdc4eca7.png](/assets/images/posts/bsidestlv-crypto/fdc4eca7.png)
 </a>

 By way of inductive reasoning, I think we can infer that the character represented by the underscore is also a digit.
 From here, it's trivial to use trial-and-error to get to the last digit.
-We simply supply the flag, stepping up or down, one at a time, to CTFd, and see which one is the correct one.
+We supply the flag, stepping up or down, one at a time, depending on which digit you start with first, to CTFd, and see which one is the correct one.

 The flag is `BSidesTLV{49489416671}`.